Infrastructure Build

 - You've outgrown your current setup but don't know what to replace it with

-- You have a specific tool migration — moving off spreadsheets, off an old CRM
+- You have a specific tool migration, like moving off spreadsheets or an old CRM

 - Your team is growing and workflows haven't kept up